 For investors new to the area: if you want strong, consistent cash flow with low management overhead, there are better submarkets in Tarrant County.
 If you want to hold a lake property long-term with rental income to offset carrying costs and you understand the maintenance reality, it can work.

 Eagle Mountain Lake is part of the 76179 ZIP code, which also covers central Saginaw and the northwest Fort Worth corridor.
-Saginaw is its own city — family-oriented, school-focused, suburban grid — and prices very differently from the lake area.
-If someone says they're looking in 76179, clarify which part they mean.
+Saginaw is its own city: family-oriented, school-focused, suburban grid, and prices very differently from the lake area.
+When someone says they are looking in 76179, clarify which part they mean.
+See the 76179 Real Estate Guide.

 Southeast of Eagle Mountain Lake, closer to urban Fort Worth, with lake proximity but more infrastructure and less space.
 Different price point, different lifestyle.
 More convenient, less rural.
 If commute matters and lake proximity is still wanted, 76135 is worth comparing.